About Sophie H.

 Composite Art: My current interests and narratives are based on the complexity of human emotions and adding messages within the art.
 If a painting speaks to you and draws you in for a longer gaze, perhaps your subconscious has already deciphered a connection with it.

 The illness mentioned is bipolar disorder.
 I enjoy my bipolar and don’t see it as an illness; instead I see it as a gift.
 Some times are more challenging than others, but I actually prefer to have a rainbow of emotions rather than an average mood.
 These days if mania rises I channel it into something productive, for example suddenly writing several chapters of a novel ‘Sectioned Alien’ or making my artists app.
 On deep thoughtful days I can create emotional fine art paintings.
 Being happy in my career also made me happier in my personal life.
 Reunited (with my son’s father) Keith and I married in December 2012, at 39 I was finally off that dusty shelf!
-A couple of years later we have a daughter too, paintbrushes spring out sporadically now, in between child care.
-But come September 2018 I will be painting more often.
+A couple of years later we had a daughter too.